The Worst Nutrition Tips We've Heard, According to Experts

 Just because a health guru you love to follow said to try something doesn't mean you always have to follow that advice.
-In fact, there can be a lot of misguidance in the nutrition world, which is why we spoke with a few registered dietitians and health experts to learn about some of the worst nutrition tips they heard in 2020 that you should probably avoid.
+In fact, there can be a lot of misguidance in the nutrition world, which is why we spoke with a few registered dietitians and health experts to learn about some of the worst nutrition tips they heard that you should probably avoid.

 "Fast one time per week for 24 hours."

 "This can be extremely dangerous for sustaining healthy blood sugars through the day and maintaining energy.
 It can also lead to binge-like behavior," says Shena Jaramillo, MS, RD.
 "Instead individuals should choose a balanced plate containing fruits and veggies, lean proteins, and whole grains at each meal.
 Portion control can help to manage blood sugars, energy levels, and weight."

 "On days you plan on drinking, you should eat less to save calories so you don't feel guilty while drinking."'